creativeorange/laravel-injectable/README.md

 composer require creativeorange/laravel-injectable
 ```

+For Laravel 8 and lower you should require version 1.

 If you are using [Spaties Laravel Translatable](https://github.com/spatie/laravel-translatable) this package needs an extra plugin, read instructions in: [Laravel Injectable translatable extension](https://github.com/creativeorange/laravel-translatable-and-injectable)

 ## Usage